MariaHoulihan/singing-herbalist/README.md

 No errors were noted when passing through the Jigsaw, CSS offical validator.

 ### Accessibility
-I confirm that colors and fonts are easy to read and also that the accessiblity is high as it was ran through lighthouse in dev tools.
+I confirm that colors and fonts are easy to read and also that the accessiblity is high as can be seen in the below screenshot taken about it was ran through lighthouse in dev tools.

 ![My Image](assets/images/lighthouse-for-singing-herbalist.PNG)